krisHans3n/ifd_standardised_api_prod/README.md

 - handle authentication [no user log-in | token based]
 - deployment configuration files [for heroku server]
 - implement secret key config for client secure connection
-- ensure URL's are valid and they lead to an image

 **For Development:**